Matthew-P133/TravellingTurfer/README.md

 docker info
 ```

-Clone or download this repository.
+Clone (or download) this repository, making sure that the top-level directory (the one containing docker-compose.yml) is called 'TravellingTurfer'.

 In a terminal navigate to the top-level project directory and run: